-Note: This issue is evolving.
-We will update this post as news comes out.
+Note: we will continue to update this post as news comes out.
 This post was last updated on Aug.
 4, 2022.

-What about people with asthma and other respiratory diseases?
-Here’s what we learned…
+What should people with asthma and other respiratory diseases know about the COVID-19 vaccine?

 Should people with asthma get the COVID-19 vaccine?

 Yes, says board-certified allergist Purvi Parikh, MD, national spokesperson for Allergy & Asthma Network.
 People with underlying medical conditions such as asthma can receive the COVID-19 vaccine as long as they have not had an immediate or severe allergic reaction to the vaccine or any of its ingredients.

 “I encourage everyone who is offered or has access to the vaccine to get it as soon as possible,” Dr. Parikh says.